kashingtonDC/RZSM/README.md

 <img src="sigma_v_SM.png" width="400">

 ## Introduction
-The determination of both Leaf water potential ($\Psi$) and root zone soil moisture from microwave satellite observations has been demonstrated by many studies.
-These parameters can be retrieved due to the sensitivity of the microwave spectrum to the dielectric constant of water.
-Studies (1,2) show that can be retrieved via passive microwave observations.
-While useful, the practical application ofpassive microwave retrievals are inhibited by coarse resolution (ref).
-Active radar (e.g. Sentinel SAR) offers the potential to retrieve measurements of RZSM at much higher resolution.
-However, a number of factors complicate this this process, including vegetation, double bounces, and more.

-This study seeks to examine empirical relations between backscatter and biophysical paramters using in Situ SCAN sites as ground truth.
+This study seeks to examine empirical relations between remote sensing data and biophysical paramters using in Situ SCAN sites as ground truth.

 ## Methods and Preprocessing